 Our business is indirectly subject to the cyclicality of the semiconductor device industry.
-In 2016, we derived substantially all of our sales from the semiconductor device industry.
+In fiscal 2015, we derived approximately 97% of our sales from the semiconductor device industry.
 Demand for semiconductor devices can fluctuate significantly based on changes in general economic conditions, including consumer spending, demand for the products that include these devices and other factors.
 These fluctuations have in the past resulted in significant variations in our results of operations.
 The cyclicality of the semiconductor device industries will continue to impact our results of operations in the future.